 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Sitting by the fire telling stories of the mountains and forests
+Sitting by the fire, telling stories of the mountains and forests.

 Báo Thái NguyênBáo Thái Nguyên15/11/2025

-The menu is beautiful and delicious.
+The menu is visually appealing and delicious.

-The menu is beautiful and delicious.
+The menu is visually appealing and delicious.

 Source: https://baothainguyen.vn/van-hoa/du-lich-thai-nguyen/202511/ngoi-ben-bep-lua-ke-chuyen-nui-rung-6294988/